g-ch/g-ch.github.io/_posts/2022-3-10-RiskAwareSampling copy.markdown

 * The  approach  to  merge  the  local  trajectory  given  byour planner to an arbitrary global trajectory.
 * A  complete  obstacle  avoidance  system  that  can  beapplied to light-weight quadrotors in dynamic environ-ments.

-This paper is under review currently.
-A preprint version can be found at <https://arxiv.org/abs/2201.06645>.
+This paper is accepted by IEEE Transactions on Industrial Electronics. https://ieeexplore.ieee.org/document/10034468.

 <br>
 <hr style="height:1px;border:none;border-top:1px solid #555555;" />